What is AmSAT?

 What does "AmSAT-certified" mean?

-The requirements for AmSAT teacher certification are specified in AmSAT's Bylaws and include the completion of 1,600 hours of training over a minimum of three years at an AmSAT-approved Teacher Training Course.
+The training requirements for AmSAT teacher certification are specified in AmSAT's Bylaws and include the completion of 1,600 hours of training over a minimum of three years at an AmSAT-approved Teacher Training Course or an equivalent Bylaw-compliant training.
 AmSAT Teacher Training Courses maintain a five-to-one student/teacher ratio.
 The AmSAT Teacher Certification Requirements can be found here.
 More information about AmSAT teacher training programs can be found here.

 To receive Board approval, an AmSAT Teacher Training Course must meet the requirements of the Training Approval Committee (TAC).
 The TAC periodically reevaluates each of AmSAT's teacher training programs and their directors.